QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 .. code-block:: python
 	:linenos:
 	:caption: : sampleScript.py
+	:emphasize-lines: 1, 2, 5

 	from ctypes import *
 	import QBladeLibImport as QBLIB

-	#loading the QBlade DLL, if calling this script not from the script folder directly you need to use an absolute path instead!
+	#loading the QBlade DLL from the folder below the location of sampleScript.py, if calling this script not from the script folder directly you need to use an absolute path instead!
-	QBLIB.loadLibrary("./QBladeCE_2.0.5.2.dll")
+	QBLIB.loadLibrary("../QBladeCE_2.0.5.2.dll")

 	#creation of a QBlade instance from the DLL
 	QBLIB.createInstance(1,32)